 Business and Finance

 In this section, the role of CSR is assessed within the profit context.
 It is due to the reason that profit is the primary objective of a business.
 Profit is basically recognized as the lifeblood of any business.
 There are number of objectives focus in order to achieve the business vision.
 Hence, the most concerning objective is to earn profit.
-Earning a sustainable profit is essential for the business development and business growth, to protect the environment, and to deliver the good quality products to customers.
-It is significantly important for the organization to maximize the business profit in order to gain the competitive advantage.
-In addition to this CSR stands for Corporate Social Responsibility.
-It is the responsibility of an organization to visualize its impact on the society decisions and activities or its impact on the prospective environment and organization’s prosperity.
-Hence it is known as the triple bottom line of planet, people and profit.
-Moreover the role of CSR is not limited to the sustainable and transparent approaches but also help the business to build reputation and brand.
-It helps in strengthen the business community and helps to grow effectively industry.
-It is denoted in the study of Ioannou, (2015), that a solid business plan has been embedded into the business culture.
+Earning a sustainable profit is essential for business development and business growth, protecting the environment, and delivering good quality products to customers.
+It is significantly important for the organization to maximize the business profit in order to gain a competitive advantage.
+In addition to this, CSR stands for Corporate Social Responsibility.
+It is the responsibility of an organization to visualize its impact on society’s decisions and activities or its impact on the prospective environment and the organization’s prosperity.
+Hence, it is known as the triple bottom line of planet, people and profit.
+Moreover, the role of CSR is not limited to sustainable and transparent approaches but also helps the business to build reputation and brand.
+It helps strengthen the business community and helps to grow the industry effectively.
+It is denoted in the study of Ioannou (2015) that a solid business plan has been embedded into the business culture.
 It reflects the objectives and values of the organization by means of the proper strategic application of CSR.
 It helps organizations to build a sustainable and profitable future.
-Therefore, the role of CSR within the context of profit maximization is discussed in this study in order to identify its impact on the environmental and social responsibility.
+Therefore, the role of CSR within the context of profit maximization is discussed in this study in order to identify its impact on environmental and social responsibility.

 Role of CSR in Maximizing the Profit; A Case of Nestle CSR Corporate Social Responsibility

-A case study of corporate social responsibility of Nestle is focused in this study.
-The CSR policies of Nestle are studied under this study in order to analyze its impact on the sustainability and profitability of business.
-Since the era of barter system to turn into the plastic money era, the mankind all over the globe has faced a number of issues.
-It is denoted in the study of Schrempf (2016), the main motivation element behind this development is always been profitability.
+A case study of the corporate social responsibility of Nestle is focused on in this study.
+The CSR policies of Nestle are studied in this study in order to analyze their impact on the sustainability and profitability of the business.
+Since the era of the barter system turned into the plastic money era, mankind all over the globe has faced a number of issues.
+It is denoted in the study of Schrempf (2016) that the main motivation element behind this development is always profitability.
 This profitability level is the primary force of any particular business.
-Hence, the organizations start focusing to use the concept of corporate social responsibility in order to enhance the profit of the organization.
+Hence, organizations have started focusing on using the concept of corporate social responsibility in order to enhance the profit of the organization.
 Thus, in this study the CSR pattern of Nestle has been analyzed in order to understand the claim of Nestle and CSR reality (Visser, 2015).

-One of the leading world nutrition and wellness company is Nestle.
+One of the leading world nutrition and wellness companies is Nestle.
 It is operating in 83 countries and running 471 factories mostly in the developing state.
-It has been claimed by the Nestle that it protest the trust of stakeholders and customers by focusing on the strong principles.
+It has been claimed by Nestle that it protests the trust of stakeholders and customers by focusing on strong principles.
 Those principles with the related policies are specified with action which is related to:

 • The environment